thegreenwebfoundation/grid-intensity-exporter/README.md

 A grid intensity exporter for use with [prometheus].
 Designed to be used for understanding carbon footprint of compute.

-Uses [grid-intensity-go] library to retrieve data from carbon intensity APIs.
+Uses [grid-intensity-go] library to retrieve data from carbon intensity APIs, to cover the most common use case of getting power exclusively from the grid.
+If you draw power from offgrid sources or batteries please let us know so we can incorproate this in the design too - we're looking for hosts using a set up like this design for it.

 ## Usage